hubspot-vs-zoho

 How much does Zoho CRM cost?

-Zoho CRM has four pricing plans:
+Zoho CRM pricing has four plans:

 • Standard–$18/user/month